alexjustesen/speedtest-tracker/README.md

             - APP_KEY= # How to generate an app key: https://speedtest-tracker.dev/
             - APP_URL=http://localhost
             - DB_CONNECTION=sqlite
-            # - SPEEDTEST_SCHEDULE= # optional: schedule a speedtest (default: every hour): https://crontab.guru
+            # - SPEEDTEST_SCHEDULE= # optional: schedule a speedtest with an cronjob https://crontab.guru
         volumes:
             - /path/to/data:/config
             - /path/to-custom-ssl-keys:/config/keys
         image: lscr.io/linuxserver/speedtest-tracker:latest
         restart: unless-stopped
 ```
+For more environment configuration to customize your installation see the docs: https://docs.speedtest-tracker.dev/getting-started/environment-variables

 ## Image version

 A full list of released versions can be found here: https://fleet.linuxserver.io/image?name=linuxserver/speedtest-tracker

-For more environment configuration see the docs: https://docs.speedtest-tracker.dev/getting-started/environment-variables

 ### FAQs and Features